Single Moms, Rest & Refresh!

 There have been so many times in my life that the busyness of life has overtaken me.
 And when that happens, my attitude stinks.
 I’m rude to my kids, my co-workers, and my friends.
 I am tired, overwhelmed, and exhausted.
 But when I do my VERY best, to enter His rest, things shift.
 All of a sudden, I’m getting things done without even thinking about it.
 I’m moving through my to-do list with ease.
 So what’s the difference?

-The difference is that I’ve intentionally taken the time to my with my Savior, in communion with Him.
+The difference is that I’ve intentionally taken the time for me with my Savior, in communion with Him.
 I purposefully set aside time to read the Word, journal my thoughts or prayers, pray throughout the day.
 And do you know what happens – every, single, time?
 My day is longer.
 Not literally, but spiritually.
 There is somehow, through no other explanation but the Holy Spirit, more time in my day to get done what needs to get done.
 Ladies, let your prayer time be your purposeful, positioned, time to hear from the Savior and to allow him to ease the load.
 Please.
 Read this with fresh eyes.
-Because I believe there is breakthrough in simply implementing this into your life.
+Because I believe there is a breakthrough in simply implementing this into your life.

 View your daily devotion, not as a to-do list checked off, but as an encounter with the King.